 Currently, there is over USD2.3 trillion worth of planned but not yet awarded projects in the GCC pipeline of which the largest share, some USD1.18 trillion, is in Saudi Arabia.
 The UAE has about half of this total at just under USD650 billion, followed by Kuwait, Oman and Qatar, which each have between USD125 billion and USD170 billion in future projects.

-“If only half of these scheduled projects go ahead, this would still compare favourably with the more than USD1.2 trillion worth of contracts that have been awarded in the region over the past decade,” said Arnold.
+“If only half of these scheduled projects go ahead, this would still compare favourably with the more than USD1.2 trillion worth of contracts that have been awarded in the region over the past decade,” said Cully.

 “The Big 5 Saudi Construction Leadership Summit has been known to spur collective collaboration, and with projected figures indicating a very healthy short-term pipeline, the 11th annual edition couldn’t have happened at a better time.”